Transforma logo

 Rising wages, falling robot costs, and ageing populations are driving the usage of Precision Specialist Robots

-This section charts the factors that lead to the rise in the number of industrial robots (such as increased aged workforce across various geographies).
+This subsection charts the factors that lead to the rise in the number of industrial robots, such as increased aged workforce across various geographies.
 It also includes how the workforce will look across various countries (like China) in the upcoming time.

 Unemployment and high integration costs pose adoption challenges

-This section talks about the major challenges (like the high integration cost of robotic technologies) that may hamper the adoption of industrial robots.
+This subsection talks about the major challenges (like the high integration cost of robotic technologies) that may hamper the adoption of industrial robots.

 Healthcare is looking to leverage robots for multiple use cases